Joko Widodo: Business career

-After graduating from university, Jokowi began working at PT Kertas Kraft Aceh (KKA), a state-owned firm in Aceh, Sumatra.
-He worked in the present-day Bener Meriah Regency between 1986 and 1988 as a supervisor of forestry and raw materials at a Sumatran pine plantation.
-However, Jokowi soon lost interest in the firm and returned home.
-He worked in his grandfather's furniture factory for a year before establishing his own company, Rakabu, whose namesake is his first child.
-He obtained his initial capital from a Rp 15 million investment from his father and a bank loan.
-The company, which mainly focused on teak furniture, nearly went bankrupt at one point but survived following an IDR 500 million loan from Perusahaan Gas Negara.
-By 1991, the company began exporting its products, and they were successful in international markets.
-The firm first established a presence in the European market in France, and it was a French customer named Bernard who gave Joko Widodo the nickname "Jokowi".
+After graduating from university, Widodo began working at PT Kertas Kraft Aceh (KKA), a state-owned company in Aceh, Sumatra.
+Between 1986 and 1988, he worked in what is now Bener Meriah Regency as a supervisor of forestry and raw materials at a Sumatran pine plantation.
+He soon lost interest in the company and returned home.
+He then worked in his grandfather's furniture factory for a year before establishing his own business, Rakabu, named after his first child.
+He raised his initial capital through a Rp 15 million contribution from his father and a bank loan.
+The company, which mainly produced teak furniture, nearly went bankrupt at one point but survived after receiving an IDR 500 million loan from Perusahaan Gas Negara.
+By 1991, it had begun exporting and found success in international markets.
+The company first entered the European market through France, and it was through a French client named Bernard who gave Joko Widodo the nickname "Jokowi".

-By 2002, Jokowi had become the chairman of Surakarta's furniture manufacturers association.
-Ultimately he decided to become a politician and promote reform in his home town, Surakarta, after seeing the neat layouts of some European cities while promoting his furniture there.
-After becoming mayor, he also made a joint venture with politician and former lieutenant general Luhut Binsar Pandjaitan, when the two founded PT Rakabu Sejahtera (from Rakabu and Luhut's PT Toba Sejahtera).
+By 2002, Widodo had become chairman of Surakarta's furniture manufacturers association.
+He eventually decided to enter politics and pursue reform in his hometown of Surakarta after observing the orderly layout of several European cities while promoting his furniture there.
+After becoming mayor, he also entered a joint venture with politician and former lieutenant general Luhut Binsar Pandjaitan, when the two founded PT Rakabu Sejahtera, combining Rakabu with Luhut's PT Toba Sejahtera.

-In 2018, Jokowi reported his net worth to be Rp 50.25 billion (US$3.5 million), mostly in the form of property holdings in Central Java and Jakarta.
+In 2018, Jokowi reported a net worth of Rp 50.25 billion (US$3.5 million as of 2018), most of it in the form of property holdings in Central Java and Jakarta.